-The inshore corner depths of the consent area ranged from 2.1 m to 11.8 m.
-Offshore boundaries of the consent area ranged from 8.7 m to 22.7 m (Table 1, Figure 2).
-Existing surface structures consisted of one block of backbones covering a total area of approximately 3.508 ha.
-At least one line was located offshore and outside of the consent.
+The inshore corner depths of the consent area ranged from 7 m to 22.5 m.
+Offshore boundaries of the consent area ranged from 33.4 m to 43.2 m (Table 1, Figure 2).
+Existing surface structures consisted of one block of backbones covering a total area of approximately 2.8 ha.
+At least two lines were located offshore and outside of the consent.
+It is noted that backbones appear bowed in historical aerial photos likely due to tidal current and wind at this location (Plate 2).

 The distance between low tide and the consent boundary was measured at three positions along the adjacent shoreline.
-The distance to the inshore boundary at the position of low tide 1 was 54.8 m, at low tide 2 was 50.8 m, at low tide 3 was 86.5m (Plate 2, Figure 2).
+The distance to the inshore boundary at the position of low tide 1 was 42 m, at low tide 2 was 75 m, and at low tide 3 was 71m (Plate 2, Figure 2).